An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Introduction

 where $x^k$ is the current iterate, and $G_k$ is a symmetric positive definite matrix that represents a suitable approximation of the Hessian $\nabla^2\!f(x^k)$.
 The proximal Newton method can be viewed as a special variable metric one, and it will reduce to the PG method if $G_k\!=\!\gamma_k I$ with $\gamma_k>0$ related to the Lipschitz constant of $\nabla\!f$.
-Note that subproblem \eqref{subprobx} is seeking a root of $0\in \nabla\!f(x^k)+G_k(x-x^k)+\partial g(x)$, the partially linearized version at $x^k$ of the stationary point equation $0\in\partial F(x)$, where $\partial F(x)$ denotes the basic (limiting or Mordukhovich) subdifferential of $F$ at $x$ (see Section \ref{sec2} for its definition).
-The proximal Newton method belongs to the quite general iterative framework proposed by Fischer \cite{Fischer02} if the inexactness criterion in \cite{Fischer02} is used.
-However this inexactness criterion is not implementable due to the involved unknown stationary point set.
-As pointed out in \cite{Yue19}, the proximal Newton method depends more or less on three key ingredients: the approximation matrix $G_k$, the inner solver for \eqref{subprobx}, and the inexactness criterion on $y^k$ (i.e., the stopping criterion of the inner solver to control the inexactness of $y^k$).
+Note that subproblem \eqref{subprobx} is seeking a root of $0\in \nabla\!f(x^k)+G_k(x-x^k)+\partial g(x)$, the partially linearized version at $x^k$ of the stationary point equation $0\in\partial F(x)$, where $\partial F(x)$ denotes the basic (limiting or Mordukhovich) subdifferential of $F$ at $x$.
+The proximal Newton method belongs to the quite general iterative framework proposed by Fischer \cite{Fischer02} if the inexactness criterion there is used, but it is not implementable due to the involved unknown stationary point set.
+As pointed out in \cite{Yue19}, the proximal Newton method depends more or less on three key ingredients: the approximation matrix $G_k$, the inner solver to subproblem \eqref{subprobx}, and the inexactness criterion on $y^k$ (i.e., the stopping criterion of the inner solver to control the inexactness of $y^k$).
 Since \eqref{subprobx} takes into account the second-order information of $f$, the proximal Newton method has a remarkable superiority to the PG method, i.e., a faster convergence rate.